 Before we dive into specific techniques you can use to gather feedback and start making changes, it’s important to understand the bigger picture.
 The clearest way to illustrate the scope of employee experience is by breaking it into three environments: physical, cultural and technological.

 In a working world where many workers have not returned to the workplace, and where some might maintain a flexible approach to offices and sites, discussing the physical aspect of the employee experience has only gotten more difficult.
-But if anything, the changing tides of physical workplaces has illustrated how important physical spaces are to the employee experience.
+However, the changing tides of physical workplaces have illustrated how important physical spaces are to the employee experience.

 Historically, a common employee frustration with early-stage startups comes from the limits of the physical environment.
 That could mean sharing an office, hot desking, or cavernous warehouse spaces that are too cold in the winter and too hot in the summer.
 And while the option of remote working may alleviate some of these issues, it doesn’t negate the need to address them as the world opens up again.